 About Dr. Dan Guernsey

-Dan Guernsey, Ed.D., is a senior fellow of The Cardinal Newman Society, which promotes and defends faithful Catholic education.
+Dan Guernsey, Ed.D., is education policy editor and senior fellow of The Cardinal Newman Society, which promotes and defends faithful Catholic education.
 He has 13 years’ experience as a high school principal and has served an associate professor and education department chair at the university level.
 He and his wife Lisa have 6 children.

 Entries by Dr. Dan Guernsey

-With concerns swirling around the Vatican Synod on Young People this October, the Church’s appalling failures to protect its young from predators, and the growing scourges of pornography, sexual activity, and STDs among even Catholic youth, it’s the right time to reconsider how the Catholic Church should be attending to the current generation.
-I propose that […]
+With concerns swirling around the Vatican Synod on Young People this October, the Church’s appalling failures to protect its young from predators, and the growing scourges of pornography, sexual activity, and STDs among even Catholic youth, it’s the right time to reconsider how the Catholic Church should be attending to the […]

 he Call to Lead draws upon Church documents published since the Second Vatican Council to consider essential aspects of leadership in Catholic education.
 These aspects include answering the call to leadership, commitment to the mission of Catholic education, the spiritual and professional dimensions of leadership, Gospel witness, and the formation needed to assume the role of faith leader.